 CCST & DOG PHOBIA

-Canine Concern Scotland Trust has been carrying out Phobic work with children and adults for well over ten years.
+Canine Concern Scotland Trust has been carrying out Phobic work with children and adults for well over three decades.

 The criteria for this is the therapets must have been visiting for at least one year, then be reassessed for their suitability and the volunteer will have another disclosure check carried out as well.